apollographql/apollo-server/docs/source/integrations/building-integrations.md

   options?.context ?? defaultContext;
 ```

+The `context` function that we have here will be _called_ in the execution step.

 ### Handling Requests

-This section is where implementations can expect to diverge from the Express
+Integration packages should be implemented as some form of request handler or
+framework plugin.
+Handlers typically receive information about each request
+including common HTTP parts (i.e. `method, `headers`, and `body`) and likely
+some other useful contextual information.
+Integrations are responsible for
+mapping this information into a consistent format for Apollo Server.

-implementation the most.
-The request handler has 4 main functions:
+The request handler has 4 main functions, which we will discuss in detail below:
-1. Parsing the request
+1. Parse the request
 2. Construct an `HTTPGraphQLRequest` object from the incoming request
 3. Execute the GraphQL request via Apollo Server
 4. Return a well-formed response to the client

 #### Parsing the request

-Apollo Server responds to a variety of requests, handling queries via `GET`
+Apollo Server responds to a variety of requests, handling queries via `GET` and
-and `POST`, full GraphQL queries and APQs, and landing pages like Explorer.
+`POST`, full GraphQL queries and APQs, and landing pages like Explorer.
 Fortunately, this is all part of Apollo Server's core logic and isn't something
 that integrations need to worry about.

-Integrations _are_ responsible for parsing the request in order to correctly
+Integrations _are_ responsible for parsing the request body in order to
-construct the `HTTPGraphQLRequest` that Apollo Server expects.
-This
+correctly construct the `HTTPGraphQLRequest` that Apollo Server expects.
+In the
-means parsing the request body as well as the query string if present.

-In the Express integration, users are expected to use the `body-parser` JSON
+Express integration, users are expected to use the `body-parser` JSON middleware
-middleware which handles parsing JSON request bodies when the `content-type`
+which handles parsing JSON request bodies when the `content-type` header is set
-header is set to `application/json`.
-Integrations can choose to require a
+to `application/json`.
+Integrations can choose to require a similar middleware
-similar middleware or plugin for their ecosystem or handle body parsing
+or plugin for their ecosystem or handle body parsing themselves.
+A correctly
-themselves.
-A correctly parsed body should look like this:
+parsed body should have this shape:

 ```ts
 {